Jeff Stevens (baseball)

-Jeffrey Allen Stevens (born September 5, 1983) is an American retired professional baseball pitcher who is currently an area scout for the Baltimore Orioles of Major League Baseball.
+Jeffrey Allen Stevens (born September 5, 1983) is an American former professional baseball pitcher who is currently an area scout for the Baltimore Orioles of Major League Baseball.
 During his active career, he worked in 33 MLB games pitched, all in relief, for the 2009–2011 Chicago Cubs.
 He threw and batted right-handed, stood 6 ft 2 in tall and weighed 205 lb.

 Early life

 Stevens was born in Berkeley, California.
 He graduated from Campolindo High School in Moraga, California.

 College

 Stevens started, and relieved at Loyola Marymount College in Los Angeles, California, from 2003 to 2005.
 While at LMU, Stevens recorded back-to-back All-Conference honors in 2004 and 2005.
 Over his three-year stint as an LMU Lion, Stevens recorded a 14–10 record with a 4.43 ERA in 64 appearances, 30 of them starts.

-Stevens was drafted by the Reds in the sixth round of the 2005 Major League Baseball Draft.
+Stevens was drafted by the Reds in the sixth round of the 2005 Major League Baseball draft.